null

 And for invalid individuals, it’s a source of relief and convenience.
 It gives them the comfort of having some semblance of control in their life, even if it’s a simple press of a button.

-If you need medical recliners, mobility devices, and safety accessories, HealthQuest is here for you.
+If you need medical recliners, mobility devices, and bathroom safety accessories, HealthQuest is here for you.
 We carry a wide array of medical equipment geared towards improving your quality of life.

-If you’re interested in any of our medical lift recliners, don’t hesitate to reach out.
+If you’re interested in any of our therapeutic lift recliners, don’t hesitate to reach out.
 You can do so by texting us at 916-238-1700 or by calling us at 844-659-9804.